Dong-Lin/KScan/README.md

 <br>

-<strong>KScan is a Compose Multiplatform library that makes it easy to scan barcodes in your apps.</strong>
+<strong>KScan is a Compose Multiplatform library that makes it easy to scan barcodes in your apps</strong>

 <br>

-To integrate KScan into your project
+<strong>To integrate KScan into your project</strong>

 Add the dependency in your common module's commonMain source set